-Critical Date Objective of Stakeholders Means of Methods of Res ults of the phase of the project execution the n neeting Involved communic ation engagemen nt enga igement Presentation of inception report to the Municipality team 5 th September 2023 work meth and const plan, odology ultant rstanding Municipality technical team, County department of Lands, Urban Planning and Development, Department of Finance and Economic Planning and Devolution and County Administration Letters and Memos workshop the and and sche deliv agreemer dule plan Presentation of inception report to the Municipal Board 8 th September 2023 work meth and const plan, odology ultants rstanding Emali-Sultan Hamud Municipal Board Letters and Memos Virtual Google Me the and and sche currence method work agreemen dule very gnment plan Sensitization and awareness 11 th September, 2023 on holders Municipality residents, business community, faith-based organizations, professional Messages, calls, notices on boards, announcem letters, bulletin Holding workshop of stake were they eholders e defined of the and were about
+Critical phase of the project execution Date Objective of the meeting Stakeholders Involved Means of communication Methods of engagement Results of the engagement Presentation of inception report to the Municipality team 5 th September 2023 To present, work plan, methodology and consultant understanding of ToRs Municipality technical team, County department of Lands, Urban Planning and Development, Department of Finance and Economic Planning and Department of Devolution and County Administration Letters and Memos workshop Concurrence of the methodology and work plan and agreement of schedule for delivery of assignment Presentation of inception report to the Municipal Board 8 th September 2023 To present, workplan, methodology and consultants understanding of ToRs Emali-Sultan Hamud Municipal Board Letters and Memos Virtual via Google Meet Concurrence of the methodology and work plan and agreement of schedule for delivery of assignment Sensitization and awareness 11 th September, 2023 To sensitize the stakeholders on the importance of Municipality residents, business community, faith-based organizations, professional Messages, phone calls, letters, notices on bulletin boards, announcements in Holding of workshop The roles of the stakeholders were defined and they were sensitized about

-Critical Date Objective of Stakeholders Means of Methods of Results of the phase of the project execution the meeting Involved communication engagement engagement creation workshop method of execution and institutions, transport sector, special groups, local churches and mosques, advertisements on local radio stations the project.
+Critical phase of the project execution Date Objective of the meeting Stakeholders Involved Means of communication Methods of engagement Results of the engagement creation workshop the project, method of execution and their roles towards successful project execution associations, financial institutions, transport sector, special groups, youth and women groups, vulnerable groups, service providers, national government representatives and county government representatives local churches and mosques, advertisements on local radio stations the project.
 They pledged to support the project activities until its completion.
-Sensitization and awareness creation to Municipality Diaspora 20 th September, 2023 To sensitize the stakeholders in the diaspora on the importance of the project, method of execution and their roles towards successful in the diaspora calls, letters, and Virtual meeting via Google meet The roles of the stakeholders were defined and they were sensitized about the project.
+Sensitization and awareness creation to Municipality Diaspora 20 th September, 2023 To sensitize the stakeholders in the diaspora on the importance of the project, method of execution and their roles towards successful Municipality residents in the diaspora Messages, phone calls, letters, and social media platforms Virtual meeting via Google meet The roles of the stakeholders were defined and they were sensitized about the project.
 They pledged to support the project activities until its completion.

-Critical phase of the project execution Date Objective of the meeting Stakeholders Involved Means of communication Methods of engagement Results of the engagement project execution Sector data collection September, 2023 Municipality residents, business community, faith based organizations, professional associations, financial institutions, transport sector, special groups, youth and women groups, vulnerable groups, service providers, national government representatives and county government representatives Notices on bulletin boards, announcements in local churches and mosques, advertisements on local radio stations Focus group discussions, Administration of questionnaires and conducting of interviews to the key informant during field survey Comprehensive data was collected that informed the plan.
-28 th September 2023 To present to the stakeholders for comments and validation Municipality residents, business community, faith based organizations, professional Messages, phone calls, letters, notices on bulletin boards, announcements in Holding of workshop and meetings Validated the draft report
+Critical phase of the project execution Date Objective of the meeting Stakeholders Involved Means of communication Methods of engagement Results of the engagement project execution Sector data collection September, 2023 Municipality residents, business community, faith based organizations, professional associations, financial institutions, transport sector, special groups, youth and women groups, vulnerable groups, vulnerable groups, service providers, national government representatives and county government representatives Notices on bulletin boards, announcements in local churches and mosques, advertisements on local radio stations Focus group discussions, Administration of questionnaires and conducting of interviews to the key informant during field survey Comprehensive data was collected that informed the plan.
+Presentation of the draft plan to the stakeholders 28 th September 2023 To present to the stakeholders for comments and validation Municipality residents, business community, faith based organizations, professional Messages, phone calls, letters, notices on bulletin boards, announcements in Holding of workshop and meetings Validated the draft report